earthstar-project/earthstar/docs/specification.md

 * A path MUST begin with a `/`
 * A path MUST NOT end with a `/`
 * A path MUST NOT begin with `/@`
-* Paths MAY contain upper case ascii letters, and are case sensitive.
+* Paths MAY contain upper case ASCII letters, and are case sensitive.
 * Paths MUST only contain the characters listed above.
 To include other characters such as Unicode characters, apps SHOULD use [URL-style percent-encoding as defined in RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
 First encode the string as utf-8, then percent-encode the utf-8 bytes.
 * TODO: maximum path length

+The shortest valid path is two characters long.

 Example paths:
 ```